All Involved In Bradley County Street Fight Caught On Video Are In Custody

 All adult and juvenile suspects involved in the videoed fight that occurred on Sunday evening in the 100 block of Puente Drive in Bradley County are now in custody.

-Alexus Silva, Jared Grugor, Delilah Leon and Timothy Morgan have all been charged with riot.
-Timothy Morgan, as well as one juvenile, have received an additional charge of attempted second-degree murder.
+Alexus Silva, 18, Jared Gruver, 18, Delilah Leon, 19, and Timothy Morgan, 20, have all been charged with riot.
+Morgan, as well as one juvenile, have received an additional charge of attempted second-degree murder.

 As of approximately 11 a.m.